nitin-mongo/In-App-Analytics/README.md

 **Sources of Data :**
-launchData - Rocket launch data ( Can be stored in Time-Series collection) notes collection - Notes created by rocket engineers manually when they want to mark a time period or situation that they want to remember to revisit after the launch has been completed, or automated notes via Atlas triggers when metric goes out of range(bound). weather collection - stored in a S3 bucket and analyzed in combination with the launch data post launch.
+launchData - Rocket launch data ( Can be stored in Time-Series collection) notes collection - Notes created by rocket engineers manually when they want to mark a time period or situation that they want to remember to revisit after the launch has been completed, or automated notes via Atlas triggers when metric goes out of range(bound). weather Data - stored in a S3 bucket and analyzed in combination with the launch data post launch.

 <img width="1062" alt="image" src="https://github.com/nitin-mongo/In-App-Analytics/assets/72134161/8a4beb9b-731b-4d86-86d0-b2f12a4fd531">